nateadrian5/nateadrian5.github.io/index.md

 The full Java code can be seen in git: [Car Solitaire - Java](https://github.com/nateadrian5/class_work/tree/master/java/CarSolitaire)

 ## Project Details
-The solitaire game introduced above and shown in the code review video will be enahanced and adjusted while focusing on three areas:**Software Design and Engineering**, **Algorithms and Data Structure**, and **Databases**.
+The solitaire game introduced above and shown in the code review video will be enhanced and adjusted while focusing on three areas: **Software Design and Engineering**, **Algorithms and Data Structure**, and **Databases**.

 ### Software Design and Engineering
-The original design will be utilized, however, it was re-engineered by translated to Java instead of Ruby.
+The original design will be utilized; however, it was re-engineered by translated to Java instead of Ruby.

 Both languages support **Object Orientated Design**.
 The original code was created via objects, and this will continue in the Java Version as well to keep it modular and flexible.
 Extending this to provide a GUI, is feasible as well by keeping the Object Orientated Design.